 The ultimate goal of the digital LMIS and RTM systems has always been to streamline and simplify EPI’s work by getting the right data to the right people at the right time.

-From April 26 through April 30, 2021, Nexleaf’s Project and Data Manager, Hosea Kintu, attended the Logistics Working Group training, along with ten personnel from the MoH and three JSI team members.
+From April 26 through April 30, 2021, Nexleaf’s Project and Data Manager, Hosea Kintu, participated in the Logistics Working Group training, along with ten personnel from the MoH and three JSI team members.
 Hosea was enthusiastic about this opportunity to:

 • Hear first-hand from high-level managers about their experiences with RTM.